-- 4. To configure the devices SNMP settings, do the following steps. - a.
+- 1. Select a device to configure on the Config → SNMP page, as described under "To Begin Configuring SNMP for a Device" on page 246. - 2.
 Click "Edit" under the "Service Processor SNMP setting" heading.
-The "Device devicename SNMP settings" dialog appears. - b.
-Enter the object identifier in the OID field. - c.
-Select a version from the SNMP version pull-down menu. - d.
-If either the v1 or v2c version is selected in Step c, enter a community name in the "Community field. - e.
-If the v3 version is selected in Step c, do the following steps. - i.
-Enter the user name required for authentication in the "User name" field - ii.
-Select an authentication method from the "Auth method" pull-down menu. - iii.
-Enter the authentication password in the "Auth pass" field. - iv.
-Select an encyrption method from the "Encryption" pull-down menu.

-- f.
-Enter the appropriate password for the encryption method in the "Crypt pass" field. - 5.
-Click OK. - 6.
-To configure SNMP access settings, do the following steps. - a.
+The "Device devicename SNMP settings" dialog appears.

+- 3. Enter the identifier for the object to be managed in the OID field. - 4.
+Select a version from the SNMP version pull-down menu. - 5.
+If either the v1 or v2c version is selected in Step 4, enter a community name in the "Community field. - 6.
+If the v3 version is selected in Step 4, do the following steps. - a.
+Enter the user name required for authentication in the "User name" field. - b.
+Select an authentication method from the "Auth method" pull-down menu. - c.
+Enter an optional authentication password in the "Auth pass" field. - d.
+Select an encyrption method from the "Encryption" pull-down menu. - e.
+Enter an optional encryption password in the "Crypt pass" field. - f.
+Click OK.

+▼ To Configure a Device's SNMP Access Settings

+Do this procedure to configure how users on the public side authenticate themselves to the OnBoard, whether they are using SNMP functionality on the OnBoard itself or SNMP functionality proxied from the device.

+- 1. Select a device to configure on the Config → SNMP page, as described under "To Begin Configuring SNMP for a Device" on page 246. - 2.
 Click the "Add access" button under the "SNMP access settings" heading.

-The "Device -devicename- SNMP access configuration" screen appears.

-- b.
-Select a version from the "SNMP version" pull-down menu. - c.
-If either the v1 or v2c version is selected in Step b, do the following steps. - i.
-Enter a community name in the "Community" field. - ii.
-Enter a Source IP address in the "Source" field. - iii.
-If an authentication method has been configured, select a "Read view" and "Write view" from the "Security level" pull-down menus. - d.
-If the v3 version is selected in Step b, do the following steps. - i.
-Configure users as desired by clicking the "Add user" button and filling out the fields and selecting from the menu items on the "User settings" dialog that appears, then clicking OK. - ii.
-Enter a community name in the "Community" field. - iii.
-Enter a Source IP address in the "Source" field. - iv.
-Select a username from the "User" pull-down menu. - v.
-Depending on which authentication and encryption methods have been configured, select the appropriate "Read view" and "Write view" options that are available on the pull-down menus under "Security level." - e.
-Configure views as desired by performing the following steps. - i.
-Click the "Edit views" button.
+The "Device -devicename- SNMP access configuration" screen appears. - 3.
+Select a version from the "SNMP version" pull-down menu. - 4.
+If either the v1 or v2c version is selected in Step 3, do the following steps. - a.
+Enter a community name in the "Community" field. - b.
+Select a "Source" radio button, either "Default" or "Use IP." - c.
+If "Use IP" is selected, enter a source IP address.

+- d.
+If a view has been configured, select a "Read view" and "Write view" from the "Security level" pull-down menus. - 5.
+If the v3 version is selected in Step 3, configure users as desired by clicking the "Add user" button and doing the following steps.

-The "Views configuration" screen appears.
+The "User configuration" dialog appears.